Trevor Lawson heads up the highly success Melbourne Ratings for Champion Bets.

 For those that don’t know, can you tell us about your life as pro golfer?
 Did the mental aspect of the game help you as you moved into punting?

-I was full time golf professional for 13 years.
+I was a full time golf professional for 13 years.
 I played tournaments, taught golf and ran a golf shop.
 The mental aspect of golf helped with dealing with the pressures of betting.
 It taught me self discipline.

 Where did your interest in racing and punting first come from?